ABORIGINAL AND TORRES STRAIT ISLANDER FORUM

 You need to apply soon before all the funding is allocated.

 There is no other FCA funding to attend the conference.
 We only get a limited amount of government funding for the ATSI forum.

 All Aboriginal and Torres Strait Islander financial counsellors/capability workers

-Non-indigenous financial counsellors and financial capability workers who work predominately with indigenous people and communities
+Non-Indigenous financial counsellors and financial capability workers who work predominantly with Indigenous people and communities

 Those who are members of the National ATSI Network.

 We encourage all Aboriginal and Torres Strait Islander financial counsellors and capability workers to attend.

 We hope your agency will pay for you to attend the conference.
 It's valuable for you to be there.
 We'll cover the ATSI Forum day (ie still free for you).